Computational-Biology-TUe/8BB020_Intro-machine-learning/README.md

 | 6 | 08/Oct | Project 2.1: Neural networks, part 2 |  |
 | 7 | 15/Oct | Project 2.1: Application of neural networks to a case study |  |
 | 8 | 22/Oct | *No practical* | - |

-### Location
-Both Lectures and Practicals will be in Vector 0.103.
-There will be also OGO rooms available if necessary for working in groups.

 ### Other course material
 The lectures are mainly based on the selected chapters from the following book that is freely available online: